 *There are unfortunately no reliable anonymous HIV tests for exposure within the first 10 days.
 It is important to speak to your doctor within 72 hours after potential HIV exposure to consider HIV Post-Exposure Prophylaxis (PEP) or HIV PEP.
 HIV PEP is a short course of medication taken within 72 hours of possible HIV infection.
 If you suspect you have been. infected with HIV, see a doctor immediately to get tested for HIV.

 These are some ways to get tested for HIV in Singapore should you suspect you are infected with HIV.

 HIV antibody test in Singapore

-A positive HIV antibody ELISA test (a positive test that a person is infected with HIV) is usually seen within 3-6 weeks after exposure.
+Positive HIV antibody ELISA test results (a HIV positive test) are usually seen within 3-6 weeks after exposure.
 The accuracy of ELISA HIV antibody tests is 90% at 1-month post-exposure and more than 99% at 3-months post-infection.

 Western Blot for HIV, Singapore

-A positive Western Blot test is defined as the presence of antibodies to all the 3 main groups of the HIV protein.
-One can have indeterminate Western Blot results.
+A positive Western Blotting test is defined as the presence of antibodies to all the 3 main groups of the HIV protein.
+One can have indeterminate Western Bloting results.
 This can be due to the presence of other unrelated antibodies of the body that cross-react with HIV proteins, or it may simply mean the HIV immune response is still developing post-infection.

 4th Generation HIV P24 Antigen and Antibody Test in Singapore